IUDataStructuresCourse/course-web-page-spring-2025/lectures/hash-tables.md

 	but λ <= 2, so total is O(1)

 Takeaway: need to grow table size m as n increases so that λ stays small.

+## Rehashing

+When the load factor gets too high, we need to grow the table.

+1. Allocate a new table that is double the size.

+2. Insert all of the entries from the old table into the new table, using the new table size (the `m`) in the hash function.

+Rehashing is an O(n) operation, but by doubling the same of the table, it doesn't need to happen very often.

 ## hash functions